"Once a girl has been created, circumstances will conspire to keep her a girl."

 Jayden And Crusader referenced, and subverted, this trope twice, and eventually did swap the gender of its most masculine character.
 However, that was reversed moments afterwards thanks to his excedingly violent nature.
 As the entire event was designed for the purpose of gaining readers the trope has only ever been jokingly entertained.

 The initial arc of The Dragon Doctors tells how all four doctors - three male and one female - are transformed in an ultra-permanent way.
 When they've all gotten used to it, the one woman is suddenly turned back in an accident that can't be duplicated for want of a rare and powerful bit of Phlebotinum, leaving all four female; Goro, the one most bothered at first, stated an unwillingness to turn back even if it became an option.
-Moreover, the doctor having been transformed into a man was already the exception, having been the one to break the curse, hundreds or thousands of men and boys having been transformed in the same ultra-permanent way, several of whom remain supporting characters, and no fewer than two further named male characters (Lee, Frankie) were made female and remain female or died female.
+Moreover, the doctor having been transformed into a man was already the exception, having been the one to break the curse, a multitude of men and boys having been transformed in the same ultra-permanent way, which in a later arc resurfaces briefly, transforming at least one previously male supporting character.

 In DDG Netta seems to enjoy keeping Zip a girl far too much to let him ever change back.

-In MSF High, Nurse Keiri seems to have made it her mission to warp the gender ratio as much as possible.
+In MSF High and High School Changed Me, Nurse Keiri seems to have made it her mission to warp the gender ratio as much as possible.
 Everyone who gets more than bandages from her leaves female.
 At the end of the day, anyone who's been transformed in any way can change back totally or keep all aspects of the new form, forever; with this in mind, she also tends to give incentives not to change back.
-There's nothing to stop people who have been changed from being changed again, but (other than the daily Reset Button) female-to-male is rare, and never seen in the comic seen once so far and will probably be reversed, where so far at least three significant characters (Urk, Collete, and Victoria) have gone through this progression and are now female for good.
+There's nothing to stop people who have been changed from being changed again, but (other than the daily Reset Button) female-to-male is rare, with no known permanent instances in either comic, in which so far at least three significant male characters (Urk and Victor/ia in MSF, Colin/Colette in HSCM) have become female for good.

 Also, the Legion are a fairly benign version of The Virus; the victims, who seem to have been mostly male, keep most of their personality, but become unquestioningly loyal literal Green Skinned Space Babes.
 In the main setting, this is as temporary as anything else (although like Keiri, they put some effort into retention), but in most of the galaxy, it's irreversible.
 (Note that Legion T Fs are only irreversible outside of MSF High because of the lack of transformation magic in Mahou Galaxy.
 Tends to be all over the place in the Forum RP, as well.)